-• Exams - If you have a conflict due to a UF sponsored event or an assembly exam in another course with a higher course number, you must bring documentation of it to the course coordinator at least one week (otherwise 5% penalty) before the exam to sign up for the make-up, which will be given soon after the test date or at the end of the semester.

-If you miss for any other valid reason you must notify the course coordinator within a week of the exam (otherwise 5% penalty).
-I cannot make a full list of valid reasons to miss an exam, but a valid reason is something that is unavoidable, not an activity you can choose to partake in or not.
-Makeups will only be allowed if appropriate documentation is provided.

-- Final Exam There is a 10% penalty for missing the final due to negligence. - Homework/Quiz At the beginning of the semester you are assigned 20 Late Passes.
+- Exams If you have a conflict due to a UF sponsored event or an assembly exam in another course with a higher course number, you must bring documentation of it to the course instructors at least one week before the exam to sign up for the make-up, which will be given soon after the test date or at the end of the semester. - If you miss for any other valid reason you must notify the course instructors within a week of the exam.
+We cannot make a full list of valid reasons for you to miss an exam, but a valid reason is something that is unavoidable, not an activity you can choose to partake in or not. - In some situations, the instructors will allow you to take the exam but there will be a 5% penalty. - Homework/Quiz At the beginning of the semester you are assigned 20 Late Passes.
 You may use a Late Pass to extend a homework or quiz deadline by 24 hours.
-You may extend a deadline up to two days at a cost of two Late Passes. - Extra Credit No makeups. - Absences and Make-up Work Requirements for class attendance and make-up exams, assignments, and other work are consistent with university policies that can be found at this website.
+You may extend a deadline up to two days at a cost of two Late Passes.
+Extensions may be granted if you contact either of us prior to the deadline with a reasonable request. - Extra Credit No makeups.